Kaushalya Logistics Expands Nationwide Cement Distribution with Purnea Depot Under CCFA Model - www.lokmattimes.com

 Kaushalya Logistics Expands Nationwide Cement Distribution with Purnea Depot Under CCFA Model

-Mumbai (Maharashtra) [India], August 4: Kaushalya Logistics Limited (NSE: KLL), a diversified conglomerate specializing in logistic support to the cement ...
+PNN Mumbai (Maharashtra) [India], August 4: Kaushalya Logistics Limited (NSE: KLL), a diversified conglomerate specializing in logistic support to ...

 Mumbai (Maharashtra) [India], August 4: Kaushalya Logistics Limited (NSE: KLL), a diversified conglomerate specializing in logistic support to the cement industry, has commenced operations at the Purnea (Bihar) depot for Adani Cement Limited under the CCFA model.